BobBuildTool/bob/doc/manual/configuration.rst

 libraries.
 Another recipe using a tool gets the path to the executable(s) added to its ``$PATH``.

-Starting at the root recipe there are no tools.
+Starting at the root recipe, there are no tools.
 The next steps are repeated for each recipe as the dependency tree is traversed.
 A copy of the tool aliases is inherited from the upstream recipe.